The Circuitry

 GitHub investigates unauthorized access to about 4,000 internal repositories after TeamPCP claims the breach and demands at least $50,000 for the data or will leak it.
 The company reports no evidence of customer information impact so far.
 This raises concerns because the group has previously conducted supply chain attacks on developer platforms like PyPI and NPM.

-The company's cloud-based development platform is used by more than 4 million organizations, including 90% of the Fortune 100, and over 180 million developers who contribute to more than 420 million code repositories.
+The firm’s cloud-based development service supports more than 4 million organizations, including 90% of the Fortune 100, along with over 180 million developers who help maintain more than 420 million repositories.

 As always this is not a ransom, We do not care about extorting Github, 1 buyer and we shred the data on our end, it looks like our retirement is soon so if no buyer is found we will leak it free.

-TeamPCP claimed access to "Github's source code and internal orgs" on the Breached hacking forum on Tuesday, asking for at least $50,000.
-"No low ball offers will be accepted, everything for the main platform is there and I very am happy to send samples to interested buyers to verify the absolute authenticity.
-There is a total of around ~4,000 repos of private code here," they said.
+On the Breached forum Tuesday, TeamPCP posted that it had obtained “Github’s source code and internal orgs” and demanded payment of at least $50,000.
+The group stated, “No low ball offers will be accepted, everything for the main platform is there and I very am happy to send samples to interested buyers to verify the absolute authenticity.
+There is a total of around ~4,000 repos of private code here.”

 The Trivy breach also affected the LiteLLM open-source Python library in an attack that infected tens of thousands of devices with its "TeamPCP Cloud Stealer" information-stealing malware.

-TeamPCP has previously been linked to supply chain attacks targeting multiple developer code platforms, including GitHub, PyPI, NPM, and Docker.
-In March, the hacker group also compromised Aqua Security's Trivy vulnerability scanner, which is believed to have led to cascading compromises affecting Aqua Security Docker images and the Checkmarx KICS project.
+The collective has been tied to earlier supply-chain intrusions aimed at several major developer platforms such as GitHub, PyPI, NPM, and Docker.
+In March it breached Aqua Security’s Trivy vulnerability scanner; that incident is thought to have triggered follow-on compromises of Aqua Security Docker images and the Checkmarx KICS project.

 EXPERT TAKE